Polskiecus/PathADD/README.md

 # Requirements

-This snippet currently only works for zsh, to check what you are running you can use neofetch utility,
+This snippet currently only works for zsh.
+To check what you are running you can use neofetch utility,
 f. e. by runing `neofetch | grep "zsh"` if the value returned is not empty but is zsh and a version name like `zsh 4.2`, you can run this.